danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### End-to-End

-Radiologists in reality only spend 90 seconds to read a completely normal case, from opening the study to submitting a report.
+Radiologists in reality only spend 90 seconds to read a completely normal case, from opening the study to submitting the final radiology report.
 While other early concepts considered partial automation or enhancement of the radiologist's workflow while reading, the opportunity window was simply too short to bring true value.

-*CA-Breast therefore fulfills the entire process from the moment the mammogram is received to submitting the final report, without ever requiring human intervention.*
+*CA-Breast therefore fulfills the entire process from picking up a study from the queue to final report submission, without ever requiring human intervention.*

 <figure>
 	<img src="../assets/img/ca-breast/fullread.svg" />